lesleyrs/Client3/README.md

 TODO: fopen path was changed due to the mkdcdisc tool adding dots to files without extension https://gitlab.com/simulant/mkdcdisc/-/issues/14
 TODO: can't seem to connect to localhost only live servers, might be an emulator issue
 TODO: check if it's making use of vram currently, dreamcast vram is quite big (8mb)
+TODO: instead of INIT_DEFAULT choose the flags we want to use
 ```

 ## libraries